Abhisheknakka/datatalks-final-project/README.md

 <img src="fig/ui.jpeg" alt="" width="500"/>

-9. Monitoring and User Feedback
-There is no dashboard to monitor.
+9. Monitoring and User Feedback- There is no dashboard to monitor.
+I couldn't implement it.

-10. Deploted on streamlit cloud ```datatalks-final-project-menu-chatbot.streamlit.app```
+10. Deployed on streamlit cloud ```datatalks-final-project-menu-chatbot.streamlit.app```[App-Link](datatalks-final-project-menu-chatbot.streamlit.app)

 ## Code